MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-streaming.md

 > Example: P1 has 8 vCores > 8 * 5 = 40 streaming dataflows

-* Premium per User: 1 streaming dataflow is allowed per user.
+* Premium per User: One streaming dataflow is allowed per user.
 If another user wants to consume a streaming dataflow in a PPU workspace, they will need a PPU license too.

 ### Dataflow authoring